hartwigmedical/hmftools/purple/README.md

 While these steps are specific to Strelka, these principles can be applied to other callers.

 ## Tumor-Only Mode
+Whilst PURPLE is primarily designed to be run with paired normal / tumor data, it is possible to run with tumor data only by leaving the reference and reference_bam parameters null.
+It is important to first run AMBER and COBALT in tumor only mode.

+[AMBER](../amber#tumor-only-mode) and [COBALT](../cobalt#tumor-only-mode) have native support for tumor only as described in their respective readme files.

+Tumor only mode impacts PURPLE in the following ways:
+  - Somatic variants are excluded from fitting
+  - X and Y chromosomes are excluded from fitting
+  - Gender is determined only from AMBER
+  - COBALT allosome reference ratios are adjusted according to AMBER gender
+  - No germline chromosomal aberrations are detected
+  - HLA SNV / INDEL are ignored and hard filtered (assumed to be germline)
+  - Mutation burden calculations are adjusted according to expected germline leakage (TO DO: add calculations)

+## Germline only
+Purple can be run in a limited mode on germline only output so that germline point mutations and structural variants can be annotated and filtered according to below described logic.
+The differences in germline mode are:
+  - use ONLY reference pcf from COBALT
+  - Amber observedBAF assumed to be 0.5 for all regions
+  - No somatic fit conducted. purity set to 1; ploidy to 2
+  - somatic VCF tags are set to fixed values PURPLE_CN: 2, PURPLE_MACN: 1, PURPLE_AF: 0.5, PURPLE_VCN: 1, BIALLELIC: FALSE
+  - All TMB fields are set to zero
+  - No geneCopyNumber,somatic or sv output is produced

+## Tumor-Only Mode
 Whilst PURPLE is primarily designed to be run with paired normal / tumor data, it is possible to run with tumor data only by including the `tumor_only` flag.
 It is important to first run AMBER and COBALT in tumor only mode.